 Renault also actively supports the workforce integration of people with disabilities, by signing agreements, adapting workstations, raising awareness of co-workers, setting up partnerships with specialized organisations, and working with suppliers from the sheltered sector.
 In 2012, Renault launched an internal social network on disability, Handi@Renault, which has more than 1,000 disabled and non-disabled members.

-To encourage talent of all ages, the Group has strengthened its ties with the education sector (3,500 young people trained in 2013*), supports disadvantaged young people (3,850 individuals on skills contracts since 1992), and leads cooperation projects with schools and universities around the world, especially through the Renault foundations.
-The Group’s policy on senior workers is based on the principles of non-discrimination and valuing experience, and ensures that employees over 55 make up a set percentage of the workforce (22.5% in 2012 at Renault s.a.s., compared with a target of 14%).
+To encourage talent of all ages, the Group has strengthened its ties with the education sector (3,600 young people trained in 2014*), supports disadvantaged young people (3,850 individuals on skills contracts since 1992), and leads cooperation projects with schools and universities around the world, especially through the Renault foundations.

 Solidarity between the generations and training for young people

-In 2013, Renault s.a.s. signed an agreement to promote youth and senior employment and solidarity between the generations.
+In 2013, Renault s.a.s. signed a "generation contract" to promote youth and senior employment and solidarity between the generations.